theodo-group/LLPhant/README.md

 ⚠️ If the embedding length is not 1536 you will need to specify it in the entity by overriding the $embedding property.
 Typically, if you use the `OpenAI3LargeEmbeddingGenerator` class, you will need to set the length to 3072 in the entity.
+Or if you use the `MistralEmbeddingGenerator` class, you will need to set the length to 1024 in the entity.

 The PlaceEntity
 ```php